needle-tools/needle-engine-support/documentation/docs-backlog.md

 # Licensing Setup

+> **Note**: This section is deprecated.
+Needle Engine is currently on Open Beta, and there's no need to authenticate against our registry at this point.

 ## Authentication

 Make sure you have a Needle Engine and Exporter license, otherwise the following steps will fail (you'll not be able to get authenticated package access).